 Instructions

-- Preheat oven to 350°F. Line the bottom of a 9-inch springform pan with foil and spray lightly with nonstick cooking spray.
+- Preheat oven to 350°F. Wrap the outside of the bottom of a 9-inch springform pan with foil.
+Spray the inside lightly with nonstick cooking spray.

 - In a medium bowl, combine graham cracker crumbs, butter, granulated sugar and pumpkin pie spice.
 Press onto bottom and 1 inch up side of prepared pan.
 Bake for 7 to 8 minutes.
 Cool on wire rack for about 10 minutes.